Does our cultural background impact how we learn, what we engage with and our training preferences? Research says yes. Find out more here.

 The impact of culture on virtual learning

-Whether live training over video call or remote elearning programmes, virtual learning presents extra challenges when training people from different cultures.
+Whether live training over video calls or remote eLearning programmes, virtual learning presents extra challenges when training people from different cultures.

 How can learning and development (L&D) teams adapt programmes to be more effective across cultures?